Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Vapour-Eyes.md

 </table>

 ### Level 9 Dragons
 The Lv9 Main Deck Monster [Vapour-Eyes Dragon](#Monsters) has a similar Summoning condicion to [Galaxy-Eyes Photon Dragon](...), although is difficult to reach without effective support from [Lightning](Lightning.md) Monsters.
-It has no impactful effects itself, but once in circulyzacion can repetitively cycle bodies on board, for extra material or damage.
+It has no impactful effects itself, but once in circulyzacion can repetitively cycle bodies on board, for extra Material or damage.
 It also grants protection to any LIGHT Xyz Monsters it is attached to.

 The Lv9 Synchro Monster [Vapour-Eyes Absolute Dragon](#Monsters) provides a valuable support option, able to search much-needed Rank-Up-Magic Spells (even multiple in one turn), as well as a powerful protective effect to any *Vapour-Eyes* Xyz Monster it is attached to.
 A Lv0 [Lightning Orb](Lightning.md#Lightning-Orb) and any Lv9 Monster (such as Vapour-Eyes Dragon or a [Lightning Wing](Lightning.md#Lightning-Wing)) can easily Synchro Summon it.